 Gold has been a popular commodity as a store of value since the dawn of time, but it has several issues.

-Even though it’s beautiful when used for jewelry, and super shiny even as a rock, it isn’t easy to move or store in any quantity, and it’s very difficult to divide into smaller units.
+Even though it’s beautiful when used for jewellery, and super shiny even as a rock, it isn’t easy to move or store in any quantity, and it’s very difficult to divide into smaller units.
 In fact, most of the gold trading being done on exchanges is trading in derivatives without any actual physical gold ever changing hands.

 With the development of blockchain technology some forward thinking folks decided that making gold a digital asset would be a good idea.
 Paxos was one of the companies which digitized gold on the blockchain.
 Let’s see how they did it and how their Paxos Gold (PAXG) token functions as a blockchain asset.